microsoft/TypeScript-Handbook/pages/Decorators.md

 A *Property Descriptor* is not provided as an argument to a *Property Decorator* due to how property decorators are initialized in TypeScript.
 This is because there is currently no mechanism to describe an instance property when defining members of a prototype, and no way to observe or modify the initializer for a property.
 As such, a *Property Decorator* can only be used to observe that a property of a specific name has been declared for a class.

+If the *Property Descriptor* returns a value, it will be used as the *Property Descriptor* for the member.

+> NOTE&emsp; The return value is ignored if your script target is less than `ES5`.

 We can use this information to record metadata about the property, as in the following example: